wp-plugins/yabp/readme.txt

 * Initial release.

 == Upgrade Notice ==

+= 1.0.8 =
+Search for products in the Belgium product catalog and show text when a product is shipped for free.

 = 1.0.7 =
 Fixed the display of long titles and subtitles, and applied several code improvements.